Asociación Deportiva Santacruceña

-Asociacion Deportiva Santacruceña was a Costa Rican football club based in Santa Cruz.
+Asociación Deportiva Santacruceña was a Costa Rican football club based in Santa Cruz.

 History

 Founded as a football club in September 2003, the club quickly rose to prominence when it managed to reach the Costa Rican Primera División in two years, winning promotion from the Liga Ascenso in 2005 after beating Fusión Tibás in a promotion playoff.

 They were relegated in summer 2007 and spent two seasons in the Segunda División de Costa Rica before withdrawing from the league in December 2008 due to financial problems.